 In May 1924, Terry was hit by a car when following two students who were walking on Niles Road, and he died a few days later.
 According to the Notre Dame Daily, “the need of a mascot was acute.
 All the other colleges in the United States have their mascot supposed to represent in some manner the character of the school.
 Terry was given to the school because it was felt that one of his breed was the best standard bearer that we could possibly have” [PNDP 3020-m-01].

 The Toledo Club again donated Tipperary Terrence II to Notre Dame in time for the 1924 Army game.
 Not much is mentioned of him after that.

-Charles Otis presented Notre Dame with Irish Terrier Brick Top Shaun Rhu some time before the 1930 Pennsylvania football game.
-Shaun Rhu was prone to running away and calmly walking in the traffic of busy streets.
-He disappeared for good in 1933.
+Charles Otis presented Notre Dame with Irish Terrier Brick Top Shaun Rhue at the Notre Dame vs. Navy football game in Cleveland on November 19, 1932.
+Shaun Rhue was prone to running away and calmly walking in the traffic of busy streets.
+He disappeared for good in the spring of 1933.

-In 1935, Clashmore Mike became the official football team mascot.
+In 1935, Clashmore Mike, donated by Chicago breeder William J. Butler, became the official football team mascot.
 Notre Dame officials ran with the publicity of this mascot, which is probably one reason as to why he is best know today.
 He had his own column in the football programs and bravely battled the Pitt panther, Army mule, and Navy goat.